krishnarevi/TSAI_END2.0_Session11/README.md

-# NLP FROM SCRATCH: TRANSLATION WITH A SEQUENCE TO SEQUENCE NETWORK AND ATTENTION
+# NLP From Scratch: Translation With A Sequence To Sequence Network And Attention

 > by Krishna N Revi